varit05/JavaScript-Book/README.md

 #### Callback/ Higher-order Function

+This is the old-fashioned classical approach to asynchronous programming.
+You provide a function as an argument to another function that executes an asynchronous task.
+When the asynchronous task completes, the executing function calls your callback function.

 A callback function is a function passed into another function as an argument, which is then invoked inside the outer function to complete some kind of action.
 It is also known as Higher-order Function.